ersh112356/Revive/README.md

 Main components:
 * Postal bus (https://github.com/postaljs/postal.js), at your will, can be easily replace by others
 * Revive- to manage the flow of data
-* Revive- to manage the states (light version of Redux- without all the hassle)
+* Revive- to manage the states (a light version of Redux- without all the hassle)
+* Revive- to manage the service discovery (a light version of a service discovery)
 * Bootstrap- to run the templating- total optional and can easily be replaced by others
 * JQuery to run the Widgets

 Revive- a short introduction:
 * Open source
-* Very light, only 8k (1.8k minified)
+* Very light, only 14.4k (2.92k minified)
 * Apache license
 * Learning carve
   * At top, we need only to invoke